approov/quickstart-nativescript/src/README.md

 A Typescript interface allows configuration and control of Approov, and for accessing more advanced functionality.
 This Typescript layer actually bridges to a native code layer that sits on top of the Approov SDK itself.
 This bridging layer has to be pre-built and packaged with the plugin.
 Its source code can be found in the `approov-service-native` folder at the top level of the repo.

 For Android the Approov SDK itself is included via a gradle jitpack dependency to the repo holding the latest SDK.
-For iOS, the bitcode version of the SDK is actually included in this repo.
+For iOS the SDK is actually included in this repo.

 ## Example Comparator Project